Chymyst/chymyst-core/docs/chymyst02.md

 Our solution works but has a drawback: it cannot be generalized from 3 to `n` concurrent Readers, where `n` is a run-time parameter.
 This is because our solution uses one `write()` molecule and 3 `access()` molecules as inputs for the second reaction.
 In order to generalize this to `n` concurrent Readers, we would need to write a reaction with `n + 1` input molecules.
-However, the sets of input molecules for all reactions must be known at compile time.
+However, the sets of input molecules for all reactions must be known _at compile time_.
 So we cannot write a reaction with `n` input molecules, where `n` is a run-time parameter.

 The only way to overcome this drawback is to count explicitly how many Readers have been granted access at the present time.
 The current count value must be updated every time we grant access to a Reader and every time a Reader finishes accessing the resource.

-In the chemical machine, the only way to keep and update a value is to put that value on some molecule.
+In the chemical machine, reactions are stateless, and the only way to keep and update a value is to put that value on some molecule, and to consume and emit this molecule in some reactions.
 Therefore, we need a molecule that carries the current reader count.

 The easiest solution is to make `access()` carry an integer `k`, representing the current number of Readers that have been granted access.
 Initially we will have `k == 0`.
-We will allow a `Writer` to have access only when `k == 0`, and a `Reader` to have access only when `k < 3`.
+We will allow a new `Writer` to have access only when `k == 0`, and a new `Reader` to have access only when `k < 3`.

 As a first try, our reactions might look like this: